dwn/continua/README.md

 ## Set up Cloud Run

-Now we cill create the background service that converts SVG font files into OTF files
+Now we will create the background service that converts SVG font files into OTF files

 Go to Cloud Run, and create a service